 Advertising costs, including marketing and demand creation spending, are expensed in the period incurred and are included in SG&A expenses.
-Total advertising expense, including cooperative advertising costs, was \$205.9 million, \$184.8 million and \$141.3 million for the years ended December 31, 2022, 2021 and 2020, respectively.
-Cooperative advertising costs are expensed when the related revenues are recognized and included in SG&A expenses.
+The Company may reimburse its customers for certain marketing activities at the Company's discretion.
+The costs for such activities are recorded as advertising costs when the Company has determined a payment is in exchange for a distinct good or service and approximates the fair value of the good or service received.
+Total advertising expense was \$198.7 million, \$209.4 million and \$205.9 million for the years ended December 31, 2024, 2023 and 2022, respectively.